 Disclaimer:I do NOT own Harry Potter or Eyeshield 21 or any of the affiliated characters.
-What I do own is a kick ass Ash Ketchum hat, a freezer full of fudge pops, and a collection of gold medal winning maple syrup.
+What I do own is a kick ass Ash Ketchum hat, I am out of fudge pops -they are now replaced by spongebob ice pops.
+Haven't tried them yet.
+Box has been sitting in my freezer for two weeks-, and a collection of gold medal winning maple syrup.
 None of which will appear in this story.

 Warnings:OC's, some OOC, Het, Slash, AU, fluff, language

 The Twenty-Third Tackle

 "Sigh… I feel I used up all my luck when I acquired you and Honjo-kun," The coach said as Takeru took a seat.
 "It was too good to be true to have two talents fall into my lap and continue our legacy.
 Now I am paying for my good fortune with your rebellious acts!"